Tipplin/Visual-Galaxy-Framework/Tipplin.Task.List.For.Visual.Studio.md

 ----
 ### VERSION_COMPATIBILTY_INCOMPATIBLE
 - by .NET Frameworks
-- app written in 4.7 and component in 4.7.1
+- app written in 4.8 and component in 4.8
-- both in 4.7.1 or so...
-- with Message from Visual Studio.
 ----
 ### SUPPORTED_ALL_FX
 - all Operation Systems and .NET Framework